Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 ...
 ```

-### Data-Mover
+### Data Mover

-* **Data Generation/Checking and Sequencing** \
+#### Data Generation/Checking and Sequencing

-The data-mover comprises of 4 loops `mm2s0, s2mm0, mm2s1 and s2mm1`.\
-`s2mm0 and mm2s1` are wrapped into a single function `dmaHls_rowsToCols`.
-Within that the execution sequence is `s2mm0` followed by `mm2s1`. `s2mm0 and s2mm1` functions check the output of `rowise and colwise fft` respectively, against expected golden.
+The data mover comprises four loops: `mm2s0`, `s2mm0`, `mm2s1`, and `s2mm1`.
+The `s2mm0` and `mm2s1` functions are wrapped into a single function, `dmaHls_rowsToCols`.
+Within that the execution sequence, `s2mm0` is followed by `mm2s1`.
+The `s2mm0` and `s2mm1` functions check the output of the row-wise and col-wise FFT respectively against the expected golden output.

-* **Concurrent Scheduling** \
+#### Concurrent Scheduling

-The concurrent scheduling is required so that each function is independently running and the execution of one function is not blocking the other.\
-The concurrent scheduling of the 3 functions `mm2s0, dmaHls_rowsToCols and s2mm1`, done as below using `#pragma HLS DATAFLOW`.
+Concurrent scheduling is required so that each function runs independently and the execution of one function is not blocking the other.
+The concurrent scheduling of the three functions `mm2s0`, `dmaHls_rowsToCols`, and `s2mm1` is achieved using `#pragma HLS DATAFLOW` as shown in the following example.

 ```
 #pragma HLS DATAFLOW
 ...